If you’re looking for the best things to see and do at Leonard Harrison State Park in Tioga County, you’re in the right place!

-Leonard Harrison State Park is synonymous with one of the Keystone State’s most famous natural wonders – the PA Grand Canyon!
+Leonard Harrison State Park is the unofficial headquarters for one of the Keystone State’s most famous natural wonders – the PA Grand Canyon!

 In addition to the stunning canyon views, Leonard Harrison State Park is also where you’ll find the Turkey Path, one of the most famous hiking trails in the Pine Creek Gorge.